 This fence can be your backyard fence.
 However, once again if you have children in the home consider additional features for pool safety.

 Diving Boards and Slides

-Now that you know all about pool insurance requirements in Florida are you ready to go for a swim?
-Make sure your pool is properly covered first!
+Now that you know all about pool insurance requirements in Florida, are you ready to go for a swim?
+Make sure you’re properly insured before diving in.

 We’re passionate about protecting clients and their families.
 Contact us today to talk to a licensed insurance professional about insuring your pool.